President of Sri Lanka: Parliamentary powers

-The president has the right to attend Parliament once in every three months with all the privileges, immunities and powers of a member of Parliament, other than the entitlement to vote, and shall not be liable for any breach of the privileges of Parliament or of its members.
-They have the right to address or send messages to Parliament.
-They have the power to make the Statement of Government Policy in Parliament at the commencement of each session of Parliament (Speech from the Throne), to preside at ceremonial sittings of Parliament, to summon, prorogue and dissolve Parliament.
+The president has the right to attend Parliament once in every three months, but is not entitled to vote.
+They have the right to address or send messages to Parliament and to summon, prorogue and dissolve Parliament.

 Administrative powers

-The president is the head of the executive, as such to keep the Public Seal of the Republic, and make and execute under the public seal numerous appointments which include the prime minister, cabinet and non-cabinet ministers, provincial governors, public officers, ambassadors and commissioned officers of the armed forces.
-The president may also appoint secretaries, officers, and staff to carry out the duties of the office of the president.
-Grants and dispositions of lands and other immovable property vested in the Republic.
+The president makes numerous appointments which include the prime minister, cabinet and non-cabinet ministers, provincial governors, public officers, ambassadors and commissioned officers of the armed forces.
+The president may also appoint secretaries, officers, and staff.

 Judicial powers

 The president would have the power to appoint and remove, the chief justice, justices of the Supreme Court, justices of the Court of Appeal and judges of the High Court.
-The president may grant a pardon, respite or substitute a less severe form of punishment for any punishment imposed on any offender convicted of any offence in any court within the Republic of Sri Lanka.
+The president may grant a pardon.
 The president has immunity from both civil and criminal proceedings.
 The president has the power to commission public inquires by appointing a Presidential Commission of Inquiry to investigate any issue.

 Diplomatic powers

-The president would have the power to receive and recognize, and to appoint and accredit ambassadors, high commissioners, plenipotentiaries and other diplomatic agents.
+President of Sri Lanka is the nation's Chief Diplomat.
+Through this role, they are responsible for carrying out negotiations with foreign leaders and their governments and appoint diplomatic agents.